 This study analyzes a two-sided search model in which agents are vertically heterogeneous and agents on one side do not know their own type.
 Agents with imperfect self-knowledge update their beliefs based on the offers or rejections they receive from others.
-The results presented in this paper are as follows.
-An agent with imperfect selfknowledge lowers his or her reservation level if the agent receives a rejection that leads him or her to revise belief downward.
-However, an agent with imperfect self-knowledge does not raise his or her reservation level even if the agent receives an offer that leads to revise his or her belief upward.
-As a result, an agent with imperfect self-knowledge has the highest reservation level when he or she has just entered the market, and then a series of meetings gradually lowers his or her reservation level through the duration of the search.
+The results are as follows.
+An agent with imperfect self-knowledge lowers his or her reservation level if the agent receives a rejection that leads him or her to revise belief downward.
+However, an agent with imperfect self-knowledge does not raise his or her reservation level even if the agent receives an offer that leads him or her to revise his or her belief upward.
+As a result, an agent with imperfect self-knowledge has the highest reservation level when he or she has just entered the market; after that, a series of meetings gradually lowers his or her reservation level over the duration of the search.